chrisguest75/devcontainer_examples/03_typescript_container/README.md

 # README

-Demonstrate a typescript build environment
+Demonstrate a `typescript` build environment in a devcontainer

 Demonstrates:

 *

 TODO: